alexisgrenon/airevisuelle/content/_index.en.md

 header:
   transparent: true
   dark: true
-slidertext: "50$ discount on our Dior collection in April"
+slidertext: "50$ discount on our Dior collection in April and May"
 block2:
   titre: L'Aire Visuelle
   text: >-